MeMatt-OvOvOvOvO/MeMatt-OvOvOvOvO/README.md

 - 🔭 I’m currently in 4th class of technical secondary school.

-- 🌱 I’m currently studying for technical exams.
+- 🌱 I’m currently studying for some exams.

 - 👀 I’m interested in basketball, hiking and coding.